A glossary of commonly used terms on the ShadowTrader SquawkBox and in our newsletters.

 Inverted Head and Shoulders – A technical pattern or chart formation where a stock’s price falls to a trough and subsequently rallies.
 Then, price falls below the former trough making a lower low and once again rallies.
 Price then declines again, but not as low as the second trough and rallies once more.
 These three troughs with the middle being the lowest and higher lows on either side of it, create a pattern in the image of a silhouette of an upside down head and shoulders where the first and third troughs are the shoulders and the second trough forms the head.
 The pattern is considered a bullish type of reversal.
 See also, Head and Shoulders.

 Inverted – A term used to define a situation when the major market averages or the internals are not either all positive or all negative. ie: the Dow is up and S&P and Nasdaq is down might be called out as “Head’s up, top line figures are inverted.”
 Basically, when we have inversion, its a signal of a choppy market that is rangebound at the prior day’s close.

 Jumbotron Stocks – A short list of stocks that Brad and Peter watch closely every day for possible daytrading or option opportunities.
 We like these simply because they are expensive and move quite a bit in absolute dollar terms and often in percentage terms as well.
-The current list is: AAPL, AMZN, BIDU, CMG, GOOG, GS, IBM, LNKD, MA, NFLX, PCLN, PNRA, and TSLA.
+The current list is: AAPL, AMZN, BIDU, CMG, GOOG, GS, IBM, LNKD, NFLX, PCLN, PNRA, TSLA. and V.

 Low Volume Node or LVN – An area inside of a market profile where a very small amount of volume has traded.
 Usually an area that is “rejected” quickly by the market, thus the market does not spend a lot of time there.
 The theory is that when markets trade to these areas, they will be rejected again as these are areas that do not represent value in the market.